l12f3r/wordpress_containers/README.md

 ### 1. Creating the network environment

 A public VPC must be created, for the Wordpress web environment be accessed.
 This is quite similar to what I did on the [PostgreSQL on Terraform challenge](https://github.com/l12f3r/postgresql-rds-dbeaver#1-preparing-the-environment-and-vpc): I'll use a Terraform module to obtain predefined network settings.

+- `providers.tf` contains data on the cloud services provider and region;
+- `variables.tf` has all variables declared;
+- `parameters.auto.tfvars` has all data to avoid hardcoding.

-On `main.tf`, the following code must be set:
+On `main.tf`, our main code file, we'll define networking by the following lines:

 ```terraform
 #main.tf